T-B-Convent-School/TBC-12/README.md

 3. Feel free to contribute by submitting **pull requests** or adding new challenges.

 ### 🤝 Contributing:
 We welcome contributions from fellow learners!
-If you have a better solution or an additional challenge, submit a **PR** and make this learning experience even better.
+If you have a better solution or an additional challenge, submit a **PR** and help improve the learning experience.

 <!-- GitHub contributors graph -->
 [![](https://contrib.rocks/image?repo=chrohangurjar1/TBC-12)](https://github.com/chrohangurjar1/TBC-12/graphs/contributors)